Dialium guineense: Fruit

-Each fruit typically has one hard, flat, round, brown seed, typically 7-8 millimeters across and 3 millimeters thick.
+Each fruit typically has one hard, flat, round, brown seed, typically 7-8 mm across and 3 mm thick.
 The seed somewhat resembles a watermelon seed (Citrullus lanatus).
 Some have two seeds.
 The seeds are shiny, coated with a thin layer of starch.

 The pulp is edible and may be eaten raw or soaked in water and consumed as a beverage.
 The bitter leaves are ingredients in a Ghanaian dish called domoda.